MRtrix3/mrtrix3/docs/installation/mac_install.rst

     - You can now install the latest version of MRtrix3 with: ``brew install mrtrix3``

     This should be all you need to do.
 For all installation options type ``brew info mrtrix3``.
-MRtrix3 will get upgraded when you upgrade all homebrew packages: ``brew update && brew upgrade``
+MRtrix3 will get upgraded when you upgrade all homebrew packages ``brew update && brew upgrade``.
 If you want to avoid upgrading MRtrix3 the next time you upgrade homebrew you can do so with ``brew pin mrtrix3``.

 Install Dependencies
 --------------------